 Security concerns among information chiefs fall into two areas.
 Firstly, how to secure data?
 While ‘in-flight’ between client and application host data are commonly secured by HTTPS or other secure channels, often provided by vendors.
 Data in use is also a concern, but here, the use of encryption is less common.
 Meanwhile suppliers have to make progress on the secure disposal of data.

 The second security concern is about access.
-When staff are using multiple apps from a range of providers, the temptation will always be there to use the same password.
+When staff are use multiple apps from a range of providers, the temptation will always be there to use the same password.
 Incredibly, some still stick their password on a note on the desk.
 Managing usable, secure single sign-on across multiple apps is a real challenge.

 Fortunately there are checklists available to help guide CIOs through the cloud of security issues.